godaddy/asherah/README.md

 #### Store / Load

 This pattern uses a key-value/document storage model.
-An `AppEncryption` instance can accept a `Persistence` implementation and hooks into its load and store calls.
+A `Session` can accept a `Persistence` implementation and hooks into its load and store calls.

 Example `HashMap`-backed `Persistence` implementation: